phughesmcr/Miski/README.md

 const hasXYZ: boolean[] = world.hasComponents(positionComponent, ...)(entity);
 ```

+#### Modifying an Entity's Component properties

-To access the component's data relevant to a specific world, we have to get the ComponentInstance, like so:
+To access the component's data from a specific world, we have to get the ComponentInstance, like so:

 ```typescript
 // returns ComponentInstance<T> or undefined